Sam-Goldie/YoutubeSoiree/README.md

 Youtube Soiree is an in-development single-page app that allows multiple users to watch Youtube videos with syncronized playback in what is commonly known as a "watch party."

+# Why Build YoutubeSoiree?

+Trying to make the most of time spent with friends can be tough during a pandemic.
+While trying to watch Youtube videos remotely with a few friends, we found that the "watch party" apps already available online for Youtube were disappointing.
+Not only were the text chat features unpleasant to use, but the most essential features of those apps, their playback syncs, were simply not reliable.
+After experiencing hours of grief trying to remain synced up with my friends, I realized it was time to take matters into my own hands.

+# Features

 Features include:
 * Syncronized playback (obviously)
 * A text chat feature